Skip to main content

 Compound Interest (Savings)

-The compounding frequency matters.
-Daily compounding (standard for savings accounts) produces slightly more than monthly or annual compounding.
-A $10,000 deposit at 5% yields $10,512.67 with daily compounding vs $10,500 with annual compounding — a small difference that grows more significant over longer periods and larger balances.
+How often compounding happens makes a difference.
+Daily compounding (the standard for savings accounts) produces a bit more than monthly or yearly compounding.
+A $10,000 deposit at 5% yields $10,512.67 with daily compounding versus $10,500 with annual—a small gap that widens with larger balances and longer time horizons.

-Compound interest works against you on debt.
-Credit card balances at 20% APR compound monthly, meaning interest charges generate their own interest charges.
-A $5,000 balance paying only minimum payments can take 15+ years to pay off, with total interest exceeding the original balance.
+Compound interest also works against you when you're in debt.
+Credit card balances at 20% APR compound monthly, meaning you're paying interest on your interest charges.
+A $5,000 balance with only minimum payments can take 15+ years to clear, with total interest exceeding the original amount you owed.

-Einstein allegedly called compound interest the eighth wonder of the world.
-Whether or not he actually said it, the principle holds: time is the most powerful variable in the compounding equation.
-Starting 10 years earlier with less money often beats starting later with more money, because those extra years of compounding create exponential growth.
+There's a famous (possibly misattributed) Einstein quote calling compound interest the eighth wonder of the world.
+Whether he said it or not, the point stands: time is the most powerful ingredient in the compounding recipe.
+Starting 10 years earlier with less money often beats starting later with more, because those extra years of compounding create exponential growth.

 Frequently Asked Questions